gambitproject/gambit/doc/developer.catalog.rst

       - Open `src/pygambit/catalog.yml` and find the new entry that was created in the previous step.
       - The entry will be named after the game file, but in camel case, with "Game" prefixed if the file started with a number.
-      - If you edit the name of the entry, re-run the update script in the step above.

    5. **[Optional] Add custom metadata to catalog games:**